Mark Lye

-Mark Ryan Lye (born November 13, 1952) is an American professional golfer who played on the PGA Tour and the Champions Tour.
+Mark Ryan Lye (born November 13, 1952) is an American professional golfer.
+He played on the PGA Tour of Australasia, PGA Tour, and the Champions Tour.

-Early life
+Early life and amateur career

-Lye was born in Vallejo, California.
-He attended San Jose State University, where he was a three-time All-American on the golf team.
-He graduated in 1975 and turned pro later that year.
+In 1952, Lye was born in Vallejo, California.

+Lye attended San Jose State University, where he was a three-time All-American on the golf team.
+He graduated in 1975.

 Professional career

-Before Lye joined the PGA Tour he played in Australia.
-He won the Australian Tour's 1976 Colgate Champion of Champions by one stroke over New Zealand's Simon Owen and two over Kel Nagle.
+In 1975, Lye turned pro.
+Early in his career, he played in Australia.
+Lye won the PGA Tour of Australia's 1976 Colgate Champion of Champions by one stroke over New Zealand's Simon Owen and two over Australia's Kel Nagle.
 Lye did not even expect to stay in Australia after he failed to qualify for that year's Australian Open.
 A friend encouraged him to remain and play in the Melbourne event.
 After a 70-71 start, he was three under, six shots behind Nagle.
 Lye then shot 68-67 to defeat a field that included, in addition to Owen and Nagle, 1975 U.S. Open champion Lou Graham, 1975 Open Championship winner Tom Watson, and recent Australian Tour champion Greg Norman.
 Lye went on to win the 1976 PGA Tour of Australia Order of Merit.

 Lye joined the PGA Tour in 1977.
 He was a full-time member of tour from 1977 to 1991.
 In 1980 he finished 39th on the money list, with two runner-up finishes.
 Three years later, in 1983, he recorded his only victory on the PGA Tour, at the Bank of Boston Classic.
 Lye was eight shots behind in a tie for 16th when the round started.
 He did not hold even a share of the lead until the 69th hole of the tournament.
 He birdied three of the final four holes for a 64 (−7) to win by one shot.
 Later in the fall, at the last event of the season, he had a runner-up finish at the Pensacola Open.
 He had six top-10s in total for 1983, his most ever, and finished 28th on the money list, his best ever.